peter1000/PSphinxTheme/docs/main_theme.rst

 .. important::

-   Defaults for any additional theme might be different: these below are the one from the ``main-cloud`` theme
+   Defaults for any additional theme might be different: these below are the one from the ``p-main_theme`` theme

 Structure
 ---------